ntickoo/cricinfo_app/ReadMe.md

 # Set up
-poetry install
+1. poetry install
-set up redis on your machine
+2. set up redis on your machine (used as  message broker for celery)
-input your api key
+3. input your api key

 # start web app
 poetry run python manage.py runserver